gjeltep/app-store-connect-mcp/README.md

 Use with any MCP‑compatible client; the server announces tools and handles calls over stdio.

 ### Generate or update API models

-Models are generated from Apple's official OpenAPI spec.
-You can override the source with `APP_STORE_CONNECT_OPENAPI_URL`.
+Models are generated from Apple's official OpenAPI spec (fetched automatically from [Apple's developer site](https://developer.apple.com/sample-code/app-store-connect/app-store-connect-openapi-specification.zip)).
+You can override the source with `APP_STORE_CONNECT_OPENAPI_URL` to point to a local JSON file.

 ```bash
 uv pip install -e .[dev]